 The saying “there’s a method to the madness” fits well with the sales industry.
 At times, it can lend itself to an element of chaos.
 But selling is an art, and all art forms have a method behind them.
 Enter sales methodologies.

-Many sales techniques have seen their popularity skyrocket over the years.
+Many sales techniques have skyrocketed in popularity over the years.
 From best-selling books to Hollywood movies, the creators of sales methodologies swear by their ability to bring success.
 And they are right to do so.
 Each one is an efficient way of selling a product or service.

 These sales methodologies aren’t necessarily the holy grail of sales success.
 Yet in an industry where reps have garnered a reputation for selling at all costs, they help place the customer back in the spotlight.